JLGaumnitz/mongo-news-scraper/README.md

 # The Horse Edition of mongo news scraper
 A mobile-responsive web app that lets users view, save, and make notes on news from TheHorse.com.
-The app uses Mongoose, Cheerio, Express, Express-handlebars, and Axios."
+The app uses Mongoose, Cheerio, Express, Express-handlebars, and Axios.

 created by Jennifer Gaumnitz
 ____________